PopupMaker/Popup-Maker/readme.txt

 * Removed Popmake_Admin_Notices class as it was unused.
 * Fixed bug where share metabox wouldn't stay hidden.
 * Added function to prevent deletion of default theme.
-* Fixed bug which caused Popup Maker™ menu to show to all users.
+* Fixed bug which caused Popup Maker menu to show to all users.

 = v1.1.10 =
 * Fixed invalid argument bug passed to google font foreach.